MSLNZ/msl-equipment/docs/database.rst

 that each equipment **record** can only be uniquely found in **ONE** Equipment-Register database.
 The **records** in a database MUST NEVER be copied from one database to another database *(keeping a backup copy of the database is encouraged)*.
-Rather, if you are borrowing equipment from another team you simply specify the path to that teams Equipment-Register database in your :ref:`configuration`.
-The owner of the equipment is responsible for ensuring that the information about the equipment is up to date in their Equipment-Register database and the user of the equipment defines an **<equipment>** XML tag in the :ref:`configuration`.
+Rather, if you are borrowing equipment from another team you simply specify the path to that teams Equipment-Register database in your :ref:`configuration_file`.
+The owner of the equipment is responsible for ensuring that the information about the equipment is up to date in their Equipment-Register database and the user of the equipment defines an **<equipment>** XML tag in the :ref:`configuration_file`.
 Therefore, an Equipment-Register database is to be considered as a **global** database that can be accessed (with read permission only) by anyone via the **MSL-Equipment** package.

 Each **record** in an Equipment-Register database is converted into an